jzangg/ECS_171_Final_Project/README.md

 For our project, we wanted to predict if an individual has diabetes based on a variety of factors in order to diagnose the problem as early as possible.
 Originally part of a larger database from National Institute of Diabetes and Digestive and Kidney Diseases, our Kaggle dataset—[found locally in our repository](/diabetes.csv) or [on Kaggle](https://www.kaggle.com/datasets/mathchi/diabetes-data-set)—is a subset of observations where all patients are female, at least 21 years old, and of Pima Indian Heritage.
 It is labeled and consists of 8 additional features.
 The features are diagnostic measurements contributing to diabetes such as blood pressure, pregnancy frequency, skin thickness, insulin, BMI, age, and etc. The labels represent a diabetes test result where 1 is positive and 0 is negative.

-Further, we will be using 3 different predictive models, **Logistic Regression, Support Vector Machines, and a Neural Networks**, and adjust the parameters of those models to see which would be the most accurate in identifying whether or not the patient has diabetes.
+Further, we will be using 3 different predictive models, **Logistic Regression, Support Vector Machines, and Neural Networks**, and adjust the parameters of those models to see which would be the most accurate in identifying whether or not the patient has diabetes.

 This project aims to create a good predictive model, which would provide another way to diagnose patients and enable them to seek treatment early.
 Additionally, we could understand which features are more likely to increase someone’s risk of having diabetes.